-- 1. This Model Clause may be used by parties wishing to choose, after a dispute relating to their contract has arisen, the UNIDROIT Principles as the rules of law applicable to the substance of the dispute together with generally accepted principles of international commercial law to which to resort to fill possible gaps in the UNIDROIT Principles.
-In so doing, the parties will avoid the possibility present in Model Clause No. 1.1 (b) that, if the dispute relates to issues outside the scope of the UNIDROIT Principles, these issues will be decided on the basis of the law determined by the adjudicating body in accordance with the relevant rules of private international law (see Model Clause No. 1.1 (a), Comment, § 3, supra pp. 7-8). - 2.
-Instead of referring to "generally accepted principles of international commercial law", parties may use other formulations such as "general principles of law", "generally accepted principles of international contract law", the lex mercatoria, international customs and usages, or the like: all such formulations have one and the same purpose, i.e., to indicate the parties' determination to have possible gaps in the UNIDROIT Principles filled in accordance with transnational principles and rules and not by resorting to a particular domestic law.
+1. This Model Clause may be used by parties wishing to choose, after a dispute relating to their contract has arisen, the UNIDROIT Principles as the rules of law applicable to the substance of the dispute together with generally accepted principles of international commercial law to which to resort to fill possible gaps in the UNIDROIT Principles.
+In so doing, the parties will avoid the possibility present in Model Clause No. 1.1 (b) that a dispute will arise that is outside the scope of the UNIDROIT Principles and that the governing law will be determined by the adjudicating body in accordance with the relevant rules of private international law (see Model Clause No. 1.1 (a), Comment, § 3, supra p.
+4).

+2. Instead of referring to "generally accepted principles of international commercial law", parties may use other formulations such as "general principles of law", "generally accepted principles of international contract law", the lex mercatoria, international customs and usages, or the like: all such formulations have one and the same purpose, i.e., to indicate the parties' determination to have possible gaps in the UNIDROIT Principles filled in accordance with transnational principles and rules and not by resorting to a particular domestic law.

-- 3. Depending on the applicable rules of procedure parties may do so by a separate agreement, before or after the commencement of the court or arbitration proceedings. - 4.
-As to the different effects this Model Clause may have on the application of the UNIDROIT Principles, depending on whether the parties invoke it before a domestic court or an arbitral tribunal, see Model Clauses No. 1, General Remarks, § 4, supra pp. 5-6.
+3. Depending on the applicable rules of procedure parties may do so by a separate agreement, before or after the commencement of the court or arbitration proceedings.

+4. As to the different effects this Model Clause may have on the application of the UNIDROIT Principles, depending on whether the parties invoke it before a domestic court or an arbitral tribunal, see Model Clauses No. 1, General Remarks, § 4, supra p.
+3.